theripper93/theripper-premium-hub/premium-changelogs/simple-timekeeping.md

+## Version 0.6.1
+- Added button to weather list to regenerate weather
+- Added more localizations

 ## Version 0.6.0
 - Clicking a custom badge now brings up a quick edit menu
 - Custom badges now support HTML which means you can use custom images as icons and so on